Introducing TOON: A Token-Efficient Format for LLM Prompts

 🔄 Full Compatibility

-Toon maintains full data fidelity with JSON, ensuring seamless conversion between formats without data loss.
+TOON maintains full data fidelity with JSON, so you can convert back and forth between the two formats without losing information.

 🚀 Use Cases